 Inside: A tutorial for DIY craft beer candles and another 30 cool candle container ideas.

-Then I spotted the scented candle.
+Then, I spotted the scented candle.
 It was a gift from a girl, which also explained the tidy flat.
 He liked the candle and said he’d like some more but with a masculine smell, whatever that is!
-Then I remembered all the aftershave he wears contained Bergamot.
+Then I remembered all the aftershaves he wore, which contained Bergamot.

 For Christmas this year, I thought I’d make homemade candles with a scent specially chosen for him.
-There are many different candle container ideas, from vintage tins, crockery, jars and wooden bowls.
+Many different candle container ideas exist, from vintage tins, pottery, jars and wooden bowls.
 You can even reuse old candle jars.

 But as these DIY scented candles were a gift for my son, I made them in his favourite craft beer cans.
 I know he loves the funky designs on these aluminium cans.

 First, I’ll show you how easy it is to make homemade scented candles in the container of your choice using these beer/soda cans as an example.
-And then, you will find many more candle container ideas and the best tips on using scented candles.
+Then, you will find many more candle container ideas and the best tips on using scented candles.

 I will also show you an unbelievable and nifty way to remove the top of cans without a tin opener or knife, and it leaves no sharp edges!